SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ##### `skip_hash_check`

-Function which is used during downloading data.It is a user overriding thing if the data has changed on the remote server or something else would  happen.
+A function which is used during downloading data.It is a user overriding thing if the data has changed on the remote server or something else would happen.

 Skip hash sum check: